Guy Houston: California State Assembly

 Houston was first elected to the California State Assembly in 2002, defeating Contra Costa County supervisor Donna Gerber with 53.6% of the vote.
 He was re-elected in 2004 and 2006.
 He was term-limited in 2008 and was succeeded by Democrat Joan Buchanan.

 Houston represented the 15th district, which, during his time in the Assembly, encompassed parts of Contra Costa, Alameda, San Joaquin, and Sacramento Counties.
 During his time in the Assembly, Houston served on the Transportation, Local Government, and Banking and Finance Committees.

 Houston was considered a potential challenger to Jerry McNerney in California's 11th congressional district in 2008 but declined to run because he was not considered conservative enough to defeat McNerney.
 He instead ran for the Contra Costa County Board of Supervisors against Mary Piepho, a political ally and former staffer of Houston's.
 Piepho defeated Houston with 53 percent of the vote.

 Fraud lawsuit

 In 2004, Houston and his father, Fred, were sued by four former business clients who accused Houston of defrauding them out of $340,000.
 The lawsuit came after Fred filed for bankruptcy for his business, Winning Action Investments, in 2003.
 Houston settled the case in court in 2007.

 Personal life

 Houston is married to Ingeborg "Inge" Sorensen, with whom he has three children: Bart, Sumner, and Glynnis Rose.
-Bart was the starting quarterback for the Wisconsin Badgers and was signed as an undrafted free agent for the Pittsburgh Steelers during the 2017 preseason.
+Bart was the starting quarterback for the Wisconsin Badgers and was signed as an undrafted free agent by the Pittsburgh Steelers.

 Houston and his wife live in San Ramon, California.
 Inge is a real estate agent and project developer and is currently the president and CEO of the Dublin Chamber of Commerce.

 Houston is the director of baseball operations for the independent Dublin Leprechauns of the Pecos League.